dell/dell-csi-operator/README.md

  See the License for the specific language governing permissions and limitations under the License.
 -->

+The Dell CSI Operator is no longer actively maintained or supported.
+It will be deprecated in CSM 1.9.
+It is highly recommended that you use CSM Operator going forward.

 - [Dell CSI Operator](#dell-csi-operator)
   - [Supported Platforms](#supported-platforms)
   - [Installation](#installation)